 We cut our jerky into 1/4″ thick strips.
-This seems to be just the right thickness to dry out in a timely fashion without risking over-drying it.
+Which seems to be just the right thickness to dry out in a timely fashion without risking over-drying it.
 Some say even thinner, but we like about 1/4″ thick, so that’s what we always slice it into.
 It is definitely easier to get even cuts with a slicer versus a knife.
 But, you can begin removing pieces as they dry if you have some that are really thick.

 Regardless, the object is going to be to try to make the pieces as evenly cut as possible so that they all dry at the same rate.

 Another thing you want to make sure of is to remove all of the silver skin off of your meat and remove any fat.
 Those bits don’t taste good when dried and will give you a very unpalatable piece of jerky.

 There are so many different choices and options to use!
 These four are the options we have tried and enjoyed using on our big game (and other things).
 There are blends, other hardwoods like oak, even Jim beam whisky barrel chips.
 The sky is the limit.